Identity and Access Management Framework: A Complete Guide

 Brinda Bhatt

-September 11, 202527 min read
+25 min read

 The challenge of accessing what resources, by whom, has become an increasingly critical issue for security, compliance, and operations.
 Organizations encounter these issues at the same time they are managing more and more sensitive data in support of their missions across a growing number of disparate systems (e.g., cloud services, enterprise systems).
 An identity and access management governance framework provides an overall construct to help manage access controls across the enterprise.

-Key takeaways:
+Key Takeaways:

 What is Identity and Access Management?

-Identity and Access Management (IAM) is a security framework that determines who gets access to what resources, under what conditions, and for what duration.
 IAM is an approach to digital identity security that is made up of policies, technologies, and processes that ensure the proper access by an individual to systems, applications, and data.
-Identity management framework, or ID management, or IdM, ensures only validated users, whether they are individuals or devices, can access specific applications, components, and systems for which they are authorized to do so.
+An identity management framework, or ID management, or IdM, ensures only validated users, whether they are individuals or devices, can access specific applications, components, and systems for which they are authorized to do so.

-IAM frameworks do this by managing digital identities for all entities within an organization.
-Users (i.e., human users, employees, and contractors), devices, applications, bots, and automated systems.
+IAM frameworks do this by managing digital identities for all entities within an organization: users (i.e., human users, employees, and contractors), devices, applications, bots, and automated systems.
 When considering the various types of identities that enterprise IAM solutions manage, it is important to think of an identity access management framework that would allow for the proper authentication, authorization, and auditing of every access, whether the access request is from a person or a machine.

 IAM security frameworks will first adhere to and second maintain core security principles.
 The principle of least privilege allows users only the access they need for the job they are in.
 Newer identity governance framework solutions use a centralized identity database to store all information in a single solution, making user identity management much easier to manage, allowing users to have consistent access across all systems of the organization.